whisperdoll/acheron/README.md

 Please note that Acheron is a MIDI sequencer, and as such produces no sound on its own.

-You'll need a Digital Audio Workstation (or other VST host/MIDI receiving application) and MIDI loopback driver (such as [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html)), or a MIDI interface and a physical MIDI device.
+You'll need a Digital Audio Workstation (or other VST host/MIDI receiving application) and MIDI loopback driver (such as [loopbe](https://www.nerds.de/en/loopbe1.html) or [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html)), or a MIDI interface and a physical MIDI device.

 ## Troubleshooting